Hendrik Kruys: Trading house 'Java'

 In 1868 Hendrik travelled to the Russian capital via Berlin.
 He became an apprentice at the Dutch textile company Engberts & Co, trading linnen.

 In 1884, he started his own trading house ‘Java’ on Grosse Morskaya 38, where he sold Dutch coffee and cocoa, tea, spices, liquor, Delft pottery and other products.
 In the early days, cacao was not very popular in Russia.
-Customers visiting Hendrik's store were offered a cup of hot cocoa by his Russian sister-in-law Katarina Awdejewa (1854-1921), the wife of his half-brother Bernardus Kruys (1840-1911).
+Customers visiting Hendrik's store were offered a cup of hot cocoa by his Russian sister-in-law Katarina Awdejewa (1854–1921), the wife of his half-brother Bernardus Kruys (1840–1911).

 As cocoa became more popular, his business flourished and Hendrik eventually opened another six specialty shops in the city.
-He became the sole representative for Blooker’s cocoa in the Russian empire.
+He became the sole representative for Blooker's cocoa in the Russian empire.
 He made many sales trips across European Russia, which he referred to as his 'cacao travels'.
 At times he covered up to 10.000 kilometres per trip.

-In 1890, he married the Dutch Alida Boom (1861-1940) in Vriezenveen.
+In 1890, he married the Dutch Alida Boom (1861–1940) in Vriezenveen.
 She followed him to the Russian capital.
 A year later a daughter was born, over the years followed by three sons.
 All their children were born in Saint Petersburg.
 In 1897, after the birth of their youngest child, Alida and the children returned to Vriezenveen to live in their newly built villa.
 Hendrik remained in Russia.
 He visited his family regularly.
-In 1903, Alida and Hendrik celebrated their 12 and a half years wedding, for which he returned to Vriezenveen.
+In 1903, Alida and Hendrik celebrated their 12 1/2 years wedding, for which he returned to Vriezenveen.

 In his diary (archived at the Vriezenveen Historical Museum), Hendrik documented the great fire of Vriezenveen which, on 16 May 1905, destroyed 228 buildings.
 The fire started in the workshop of carpenter Jannes Goosselink on Oosteinde.
 A strong easterly wind caused the fire to spread quickly.
 The townhall and churches also went up in flames.
 Queen Wilhelmina of the Netherlands and her husband Prince Hendrik visited Vriezenveen and made donations to contribute to the reconstruction of the town.